Foreign Body in Ear: Causes, Symptoms and Treatment

 Foreign bodies in the ear, relatively common in an emergency, are most often, but not exclusively, seen in children.
 Various objects can be found in the ear, including toys, beads, stones, folded paper, and biological materials such as insects or seeds.
 Most foreign objects in the ear and nose can be removed with minimal risk of complications.
 Common removal methods include the use of forceps, water irrigation, and a suction catheter.

-Foreign Bodies in the Ear: Overview
+• Foreign Objects in the Ear

 • Foreign objects in the ear are common reasons for emergency room visits, especially among children.

-• Some are extremely uncomfortable, while others can quickly cause infection requiring emergency treatment.
+• Most of these things are harmless, but some can be extremely uncomfortable, and others can quickly cause infection requiring emergency treatment.

 • If you are unsure of the potential for foreign body damage, seek medical attention immediately.